yadavmayank742/CS744-DECS-Project/README.md

 We had successfully tested this application with 'ngrok'
 1) Create an account woth ngrok and follow their steps for installation and port forwarding.
 [Check their site](https://ngrok.com/download)
-2) Launch rvc-tcp-station server at say port X (>1024)
+2) Launch **c-through** server at say port X (>1024)
 3) Launch ngrok in plain tcp mode
 ```
 ./ngrok tcp X
 ```
-where X is port where you have launched rvc-tcp-server
+where X is port where you have launched c-through-server

-4) Get the hostname and port no Y from ngrok and use them to connect other rvc-tcp-clients
+4) Get the hostname and port no Y from ngrok and use them to connect other c-through-clients

 ## Instructions